 This just a partial list of the potential issues which could be addressed in this series.
 We are looking to publish these articles in the run-up to conference next month, with a view to compiling them in an ebook made available to New Socialist subscribers, conference delegates and other Labour Party members and activists.
 But in order to make this happen, we need you to get involved.

-We particularly welcome contributions from women, people of colour and LGBT+ people, as their needs and concerns have all too often been marginalised within the labour movement.
+We particularly welcome contributions from women, people of colour, disabled people and LGBT+ people, as their needs and concerns have all too often been marginalised within the labour movement.
 We are open to both short-form and long-form contributions.
 Please email your pitches, suggestions and ideas to firstname.lastname@example.org.

 New Socialist is, and will always be, not for profit.
 Help us sustain and develop this project by subscribing on Patreon.